-Everyone knows that content marketing is the “new” marketing approach that all the cool kids are supposed to be doing.
+In the last few years, content marketing has become the marketing approach that all the cool kids are supposed to be doing.

-Coca-Cola is doing it, IKEA is doing it, Copyblogger has been doing and talking about it for six years now, so it’s a no-brainer, right?
+Coca-Cola is doing it, IKEA is doing it, Copyblogger has been doing and talking about it for more than 10 years now.
+So it’s a no-brainer, right?

 Except, uhhhh, what is it exactly, again?